wahyuoi/notes/content/notes/2021-06-fg-resume-suspended-command.md

-To resume the process, I need to invoke `fg` with the PID,
+To resume the process, I need to invoke `fg` with the process name,

-> fg 25148
+> fg %vim